Strategic Whitepaper · Loyyo

 The moment the Adyen webhook hits the Loyyo data engine, the magic happens instantly.

-Stitching the identity graph Loyyo recognizes the PAR, card token, and shopperReference from the Adyen terminal and instantly links them to the Google Wallet ID that was just scanned.
+Stitching the identity graph Loyyo recognizes the PAR, card token, and shopperReference from the Adyen terminal and instantly links them to the Wallet ID that was just scanned.
 The identity graph resolves:

 • 21 historical POS transactions are retroactively assigned to her new profile via these secure payment tokens.